AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-ecommerce.md

 1. Changes are saved automatically, so just click the **Back to Connections** button when you\'re finished.

-## Connecting multiple GA profiles to Magento BI
+## Connecting multiple GA profiles to MBI

 You may have multiple websites connected to a single GA account, identified by their own GA profile ID.
-In this case, you will have the option of including all your profile IDs in Magento BI.
+In this case, you will have the option of including all your profile IDs in MBI.
 Just check the profile IDs you\'d like to include during the profile selection step.

 To identify a particular website\'s Google Analytics Profile ID: